home-assistant/home-assistant.io/source/_docs/blueprint/tutorial.markdown

 ## Share the love

 The final step is to share this blueprint with others.

+### Informal Sharing

 For this tutorial we're going to share it on GitHub Gists.
+If you don't want to publish your blueprint to a larger audience, and will just share it between friends/people in the commuinity that you know, this is a good option.

 - Go to [GitHub Gists](https://gist.github.com/)
 - Gist description: blueprint tutorial